-Verse: The Lord bless you and keep you; the Lord make His face to shine upon you and be gracious to you; the Lord lift up His countenance upon you and give you peace.
+Verse: The LORD bless thee, and keep thee: The LORD make His face shine upon thee, and be gracious unto thee: The LORD lift up His countenance upon thee, and give thee peace.
 Numbers 6:24-26

 Numbers is a sequel to Exodus.
 (The book is called Numbers because of two censuses, or numberings of the people, that are recorded.)
 It recounts the Israelites' journey from Mount Sinai to the land of Canaan, which God had promised them.
 It wasn't a smooth journey.
 The people complained almost constantly.
 When they reached the border of the land, 12 spies were chosen (one from each tribe) and sent to report on the land God had told them to possess.
 Ten of the spies reported that the people who lived in the land were too powerful.
 Once again, the Israelites refused to rely on God - they panicked and nearly stoned the other two spies, Caleb and Joshua, who trusted God and recommended that the Israelites enter the land.